fbpx

 Co-Directors for Medicinal Cannabis Advocacy

-Ellen and Stu have been a part of U.S. Pain since its inception and both are incredible resources for those first diagnosed with a rare condition, family members and caregivers, patients or advocates who wish to learn more about the medicinal benefits of cannabis.
-They also speak with interested pain warriors about ways to effectively speak before lawmakers, medical students and healthcare professionals.
+Active with U.S. Pain since its founding, Ellen and Stu are invaluable resources for individuals newly diagnosed with rare conditions, their families, caregivers, and advocates seeking to explore the benefits of medical cannabis.
+They also guide pain warriors in effectively addressing lawmakers, medical students, and healthcare professionals.

 Janet Jay